nicholaspung/distraction-free-api/logic.md

   - https://editor.swagger.io/
 - [x] Add testing to API
 - [x] Rewrite some of the services to use default in arguments, rather than ||
+- [] Revisit creating posts service, currently creating new posts everytime I refresh page
+- [] Add sorting functionality to grabbing titles
+- [] See if there's a way to stop querying after first load
+- [] Add a streaming element to the API